axelvaldez/radical-companies/_posts/2022-03-09-E11-The FIAT Enclaves.markdown

 ---

 <div style="display: none;">In a world that got away from the strictly FIAT system quickly, there are still communities that cling to it.
   Is it fear of "different?"
-Or it is force and ego?
+Or it is force and ego?</div>
-  "</div>

 <br>
 <br>